-Pursuant to the terms of certain private placements closed during the year ended April 30, 2022 and the year ended April 30, 2021 with anti-dilution rights attached, in the event that we complete an equity financing within the period of time prescribed by the applicable subscription agreement and the price per share is below \$1.50, the price per share paid by the initial subscriber will be adjusted to the lower price per share and they will, accordingly, receive additional common shares for no additional consideration.
+Pursuant to the terms of certain private placements closed during the year ended April 30, 2022 with anti-dilution rights attached, in the event that we complete an equity financing within the period of time prescribed by the applicable subscription agreement and the price per share is below \$1.50, the price per share paid by the initial subscriber will be adjusted to the lower price per share and they will, accordingly, receive additional common shares for no additional consideration.
 Unexpired financing rights are adjusted to estimated fair value at each reporting period and any change in fair value during a given period is recorded in the statement of comprehensive loss.